Banyc/Verilog-Workplace/README.md

 ## Build

-- Move `Top.v` and UCF file out to the same directory as this readme
+1. Move `Top.v` and UCF file out to the same directory as this readme
-- copy all files and directories at the same directory as this readme to the project folder
+1. copy all files and directories at the same directory as this readme to the project folder
-- Load to the board
+1. Load to the board

+## Test by IVerilog

+1. Move file `COMPONENT_tb.v` to this directory;
+1. Run `make aCOMPONENT_tb.v`.

 ## License